ParaCoToUl/noarr-pipelines/docs/hub.md

 Production satisfaction is only conditioned by having empty envelopes for the given device.
 There is no discrimination between producing links, who has an empty envelope will be allowed to produce.

 Data transfer is also eager.
-If there's an empty envelope, it will try to transfer the data to that device (according to the dataflow, of course).
+If there is an empty envelope, it will try to transfer the data to that device (according to the dataflow, of course).

 Lastly the satisfaction of consuming, modifying and peeking links is also eager.
 If the top chunk has an envelope on the link's device, it will make that link ready.
-This means one envelope can be put into multiple links (say peeking) and that's not a problem.
+This means one envelope can be put into multiple links (say peeking) and that is not a problem.
 Same thing may occur for modification or consumption.
-What prevents race conditions from occuring is the dataflow strategy (it's the user's responsibility to not combine peeking with modifying and if so, dealing with race conditions themselves).
+What prevents race conditions from occurring is the dataflow strategy (it is the user's responsibility to not combine peeking with modifying and if so, dealing with race conditions themselves).

 > **Note:** This kind of usage is not disallowed as the user might want (for example) parallel modification of one envelope where one link accesses only odd items and the other only even items in some array.

-If a consumption or modification is commited, it causes some envelopes to be freed up.
+If a consumption or modification is committed, it causes some envelopes to be freed up.
 If there are other links still looking at those envelopes, the hub also handles this situation: it will wait for these other links to finish their job before freeing those envelopes completely and reusing them.
 Same might occur during a dataflow strategy change.

 If there are multiple modifying (or consuming) links that commit on the same top chunk, the whole execution aborts with an error.
-It is unclear what should happen in such scenario and you should make sure it doesn't happen.
+It is unclear what should happen in such scenario and you should make sure it does not happen.

 Even though there are many strange situations that may occur (and are handled properly), there are additional constraints on the dataflow strategy that make sure the dataflow makes sense (e.g. data cannot flow to producing links, it cannot flow to multiple consuming links, when having multiple modifying links they have to be on the same device).